← Back to Demos|

 The 1/r^12 singularity is much steeper than 1/r or 1/sqrt(r).
 The NNC regularization with k=-1 provides factor of r, reducing 1/r^12 to 1/r^11 - still a strong singularity.

 For complete cancellation, we would need k=-12, but this would over-regularize other parts of the physics.
-The k=-1 choice represents an optimal balance between regularization and physical accuracy, yielding 22.3% improvement.
+The k=-1 choice is a benchmarked partial regularizer, not a general proof of stable molecular dynamics.